siblings, meet rivalry

 They still fight, and I have to intervene to invoke the First Boy rule - they don’t use it on their own - but it usually works, because if you’re not First Boy today, you’ll get to be First Boy tomorrow.

-14. chip said,
+14. chip replied:

 They fight about everything!!
 It drives me crazy.
 I think it’s a process thing really.